practicingdev/ama/README.md

 ### Forking

-This repository was forked from [holman/ama](https://github.com/holman/ama)
+This repository was forked from [holman/ama](https://github.com/holman/ama).
+If you'd like to create your own, fork that repo instead of this one!